AbhayMinhas/devTinder/src/homework.md

 -Create POST /signup API to add data to database
 -Push some doucuments using API calls from postman -Error Handling using try, catch

+-JS object vs JSON (difference )-why and when to use -Add the express.json middleware to your app
+-Make your signup API dynamic to recive data form the end user(browser/postman/anyone outeside your server hitting that api can create a user)